-Perhaps the most natural way to recover geometry from $\Ku(X)$ is to study moduli spaces of stable objects---which explains the interest in the question on the existence of stability conditions on $\Ku(X)$.
-Indeed, this question was first raised for cubic threefolds in \cite{Kuz:V14}, and for cubic fourfolds by Addington and Thomas \cite{AddingtonThomas:CubicFourfolds} and Huybrechts \cite{Huy:cubics}, and in the generality of Theorems~\ref{thm:main1} and~\ref{thm:main2} by Kuznetsov in his lecture series \cite{Kuznetsov:Trieste-lectures}.
+Perhaps the most natural way to extract geometry from $\Ku(X)$ is to study moduli spaces of stable objects---hence the interest in the existence of stability conditions on $\Ku(X)$.
+This question was first raised for cubic threefolds in \cite{Kuz:V14}, for cubic fourfolds by Addington and Thomas \cite{AddingtonThomas:CubicFourfolds} and Huybrechts \cite{Huy:cubics}, and in the generality of our results by Kuznetsov in his lecture series \cite{Kuznetsov:Trieste-lectures}.